igomezv/nnogada/README.md

 ## Description of this repository

-- nnogada has the source code of the neural approximator with simple genetic algorithms.
+- nnogada folder has the source code of the neural approximator with simple genetic algorithms.
 - In data folder we have some data used in tests.

 ## TODO

-- Include convolutional and recurrent neural networks.
+- Include convolutional, recurrent neural networks and other architectures.
 - Allow pytorch models.